jruels/fun-istio/labs/02-compose/index.md

 # Package Microservices
-In the following lab we will take a microservice application and package it into Docker containers using a `Dockerfile` and `docker-compose`
+In the following lab we will take a microservices application and package it into Docker containers using `Dockerfile`s and `docker-compose`

 ## Prepare the Environment
-This section uses `Dockerfiles` to configure Docker images.
+This section uses `Dockerfile`s to configure Docker images.

 Create a directory for the microservices
 ```